 - a.
 Floors.
 No new building shall be less than two stories in height.
 The second story shall be at least 50 percent of the first floor area and shall be located toward the street frontage.
-An exception may be made for building recessed breaks as described for the Additional Height Zones. - b.
+An exception may be made, and a one-story building may be constructed, in an area along a property line where otherwise a fence or wall would be used to separate the principal use of a parcel from an adjacent public street.
+The depth of such a building shall not exceed 15 feet for building recessed breaks as described for the Additional Height Zones. - b.
 Floor-to-Floor Height.
 The first floor uses must have a minimum floor-to-floor height of 18 feet for properties north of Cathcart Street and 15 feet minimum south of Cathcart Street.
 Any mezzanine shall be set back at least 30 feet from the building line on the street and shall occupy no more than one-third of the area of the first floor. - c.
 Base Height and Floors.
 No new development shall exceed a Base Height of 55 feet (measured to the top of parapet or eaves), except as provided for in the "Additional Height Zone A".
-Within this Base Height, no more than 2 stories of non-residential uses shall be permitted above the ground floor retail use; a maximum of 3 floors of upper-level residential, hotel or mix of uses above the ground-level retail use will be permitted within the maximum 55 feet Base Height.
+Within this Base Height, no more than 2 stories of commercial-non-residential uses shall be permitted above the ground floor retail use; if upper-level residential or hotel uses are included, a maximum of 3 floors of such upper-level residential, hotel or mix of uses above the ground-level retail use will be permitted within the maximum 55 feet Base Height.
 (See Figure B-1.)